 Thursday I ran into six different friends who each asked me the same question: “Are you going to the Adidas party tonight?”

-With that level of interest, I made plans to arrive unfashionably early.
-What made the Adidas 60th anniversary such a major happening?
+With that level of interest, I made plans to arrive unfashionably early to the Adidas 60th anniversary event.
+What made it such a major happening?

 To be honest, the root of the occasion, the anniversary, wasn’t the main draw.
 The average person has no clue how old Adidas is, nor do they actually care.
 But birthdays provide a great excuse for a celebration, and if handled correctly, a major anniversary can provide an excellent marketing opportunity.